localpreservation/localpreservation.github.io/_resources/building-technology-heritage-library.md

 ---

 Learn more about the Building Technology Heritage Library in [this profile in Architect Magazine](http://www.architectmagazine.com/technology/products/scroll-through-this-online-trove-of-old-trade-catalogs_o) or in [a series of posts](http://www.architectmagazine.com/author/mike-jackson?offset=0) by Mike Jackson, FAIA profiling the history of [bathrooms](http://www.architectmagazine.com/technology/products/bathrooms-from-bare-bones-to-personal-sanctuaries_o), [paint](http://www.architectmagazine.com/technology/products/a-colorful-history-of-paint_o), [flooring](http://www.architectmagazine.com/technology/products/step-on-it-a-catalog-history-of-flooring-products_o) and more.

+Other useful collections of primary sources available through the Internet Archive include:

+- [Winterthur Museum Library](https://archive.org/details/winterthurlibrary): The library at the Henry Francis du Pont Winterthur Museum is a research center that contains a wide variety of written and visual materials that promote the interdisciplinary study of American art, material culture, and everyday life in America into the 20th century.
+It includes books, periodicals, archival material, printed ephemera, and both historical and modern photographs.
+Special strengths include manufacturers' and retailers' catalogs, resources that describe craft techniques, advice literature, design and pattern books, original craftspeoples' account books, handwritten diaries, and imagery of decorative arts objects.